Dorset Arms, Withyham

-Find Winnie the Pooh connections on the doorstep and great home-reared food on your plate at this Ashdown Forest pub
+Find Winnie the Pooh connections on the doorstep and great home-reared food on your plate at this Ashdown Forest pub, renowned for its organic meat.

 This large East Sussex pub near the Ashdown Forest dates back to the 18th century and has a great choice of nooks, both inside and out where you can choose to settle in for a great lunch or dinner.